 Finally: trust yourself

 Whether you choose a Youha breast pump, another electric pump, or a manual breast pump: the best choice is the one that suits you.
-Don't let yourself be swayed by lists or opinions, but listen to your own experience.
+Don't be swayed by lists or opinions, but listen to your own experience.

 Breastfeeding and pumping are personal.
 With the right information, good support, and a little patience, you'll go a long way.